sanity/quickml/README.md

 Both of these libraries have the annoying limitation that you must pre-process your dataset to determine what values can be contained in nominal fields.

-How do I install QuickDT
+How do I install QuickDT?
 ------------------------

 QuickDT is distributed using Maven.
 To use it in your project just add this repository to your pom.xml file: